Open Data Hub logo

 Verification

-• The image that you imported is displayed in the table on the Notebook images page.
+• The image that you imported is displayed in the table on the Workbench images page.

 • Your custom image is available for selection when a user creates a workbench.